Tungcg1906/Tungcg1906/README.md

 ## 🚀 About Me

 Hello!
 I am Nguyen Xuan Tung, an enthusiastic individual with a comprehensive background in Physics and Data Science.
-Holding a Master's degree in Physics of Data from the esteemed University of Padova (UniPD) and a Bachelor's degree in Physics from the University of Debrecen (UniDeb), I bring a wealth of academic knowledge to the table.
+Holding a Master's degree in Physics of Data from the University of Padova (UniPD) and a Bachelor's degree in Physics from the University of Debrecen (UniDeb), I bring a wealth of academic knowledge to the table.

 Currently, I am deeply immersed in a research endeavor centered on "Particle detectors optimization with deep learning techniques" at INFN, showcasing my dedication to advancing scientific understanding through innovative methodologies.